ajanb/MachineLearningAlgorithms/README.md

-Application of machine learning algorithms on data from kaggle.com
+This repo is supposed to show the knowledge in application of the popular machine learning algorithms on available datasets.